Tomáš Kopecký: Chicago Blackhawks (2009–2011)

 On 1 July 2009, Kopecký signed a two-year deal with the Chicago Blackhawks worth $1.2 million per season.
 He played in 74 games for the Blackhawks in the 2009–10 season, posting 21 points (10 goals, 11 assists), 28 penalties-in-minutes (PIM), two game-winning goals and a shooting percentage of 10.5% while playing most of the season on the teams fourth line.
 Into the 2010 playoffs, Kopecký continued to be a regular starter on Chicago's third or fourth forward lines.
 He scored a crucial goal to put Chicago up by two in the Western Semifinals against the Vancouver Canucks, but his most crucial would be in his first game back in the lineup after being a healthy scratch for all four games of the sweep of the San Jose Sharks in the Western Conference Finals.
-Replacing injured forward Andrew Ladd, Kopecký netted the 6–5 game-winning goal in the Game 1 victory of the 2010 Stanley Cup Finals against the Philadelphia Flyers.
+Replacing injured forward Andrew Ladd, Kopecký netted the 6–5 game-winning goal in the game one victory of the 2010 Stanley Cup Final against the Philadelphia Flyers.
 Ladd returned the next game, but Blackhawks head coach Joel Quenneville kept Kopecký in the lineup to play every game of the six-game series against the Flyers as this series would be Kopecký's third consecutive Stanley Cup Finals with two different teams.
 He finished the playoffs with solid statistics; in 17 games, he tallied six points (four goals, two assists), 8 PIM, one game-winning goal and a shooting percentage of 14.3%.
 On 9 June 2010, at the age of 28, he won the Stanley Cup with the Blackhawks and hoisted the Cup for the second time in his life.